Heart Attack Causes

 Long-term recovery from heart attack requires psychological and lifestyle adjustments.
 Habits that need to go include

 - Eating high-fat foods.

 As a preventive measure, most heart attack survivors take a daily aspirin tablet to thin the blood.
 Other drugs may also be prescribed, depending on the patient.

 Some patients need invasive procedures to improve blood flow to the heart over the long term.
 The two most common procedures are:

 Lifestyle After a Heart Attack

 Regular aerobic exercise greatly improve the chances of preventing or recovering from a heart attack.
-If you already have a heart condition, schedule a stress test before beginning an exercise program.
+Check with your doctor before starting any kid of exercise program.
+If you already have a heart condition, your doctor will likely schedule a stress test before beginning an exercise program.
 The test can help to determine how much exertion is safe.

 Heart attack survivors are advised to exercise with other people rather than alone during the first months of recovery.
 Many community health and recreation centers offer physician-supervised cardiovascular rehabilitation programs.

 Reducing stress may be one of the risk factors that you can control to help prevent a heart attack and aid recovery.
 Many techniques promote relaxation -- among them, meditation, biofeedback, and yoga.
 Relaxation has also been shown to provide relief from pain, which may be encountered during the recovery period.

 People with a positive attitude about recovery tend to do much better.
 You may find that a particular mind/body technique helps you to focus on positive thoughts.
 You may also find, as many others have, that sharing thoughts and emotions with a support group is extremely beneficial.